GMP Audit: Complete Guide to Pharmaceutical Compliance Audits

 - GMP audits are systematic examinations of pharmaceutical manufacturing compliance: They verify that facilities, processes, and documentation meet FDA, EMA, or other regulatory standards for producing safe, effective drugs through comprehensive review of quality systems.

-- The 8 most common findings account for 75% of all FDA citations: Inadequate investigations, poor documentation, lack of validation, cleaning deficiencies, data integrity violations, laboratory control gaps, weak change control, and ineffective quality systems represent the majority of compliance failures.
+- Recurring findings cluster around core GMP systems: Inadequate investigations, poor documentation, weak validation, cleaning deficiencies, data integrity issues, laboratory control gaps, weak change control, and ineffective quality systems are frequent inspection themes.

 - ---